Proxies That Work logo

 Application Layer HTTP, HTTPS Browsers, APIs, websites

-Custom Layer Shadowsocks, SSH tunnels Encrypted proxy systems
+Custom / Encrypted Shadowsocks, SSH tunnels Secure proxy systems

-Application-layer proxies handle web traffic, while SOCKS proxies cover all kinds of network connections — making them ideal for developers and automation systems.
+Application-layer proxies are ideal for web traffic, while SOCKS proxies handle nearly any network connection—making them popular for developers and automation tools.

 How proxies provide privacy and control

-Proxies achieve security and flexibility through four key mechanisms:
+Proxies deliver security and flexibility through several core mechanisms:

 The role of proxy rotation